Australia’s 3G Shutdown - Why your 4G/5G Phone is now Blocked!

 Optus Blocking Officially Supported Devices

-Due to the failures by Optus during the 8 November 2023 outage, in early September began instigating a very regressive device ‘Whitelist’ blocking policy.
+Due to the failures by Optus during the 8 November 2023 outage, in early September the company began instigating a very regressive device ‘Whitelist’ blocking policy.

 In essence if they (or their partners) didn’t sell a phone or test it, it’s blocked, even if it’s a supported hardware model!